NSW Quality Framework for Disability Services

 The NDIS Quality and Safeguards Commission (NDIS Commission) is a new independent body that will regulate the NDIS market in NSW and SA from 1 July 2018.
 Service providers that are NDIS registered providers will also be required to meet the new registration requirements under the Quality and Safeguards Commission.

 E-learning module – NSW Disability Services Standards

-The NSW Quality Framework e-learning module assists FACS operated disability services staff and funded service providers in understanding thes quality requirements for disability services including application of the NSW Disability Service Standards (NSW DSS).
+The NSW Quality Framework e-learning module assists DCJ operated disability services staff and funded service providers in understanding thes quality requirements for disability services including application of the NSW Disability Service Standards (NSW DSS).